 Many tourists book their holidays in Cambodia purely because of their desire to visit UNESCO World Heritage Site – Angkor Wat.
-The awe-inspiring temples were constructed in the 12th century by the Khmer people and really have to be seen to be believed which explains why each year over a million tourists flock to Siem Reap.
+The awe-inspiring temples were constructed in the 12th century by the Khmer people and really have to be seen to be believed which explains why each year over a million tourists flock there.

 Although Angkor Wat is an incredible and unforgettable experience, the nearby town of Siem Reap is also well worth a few days of your time.
 Here are a few of our recommendations for more unusual places to visit and things to do in this interesting city.